databricks/databricks-sdk-py/docs/workspace/settings/settings.rst

         :returns: :class:`DefaultNamespaceSetting`

+    .. py:method:: update_esm_enablement_setting(allow_missing: bool, setting: EsmEnablementSetting, field_mask: str) -> EsmEnablementSetting

+        Update the enhanced security monitoring setting.

+        Updates the enhanced security monitoring setting for the workspace.
+A fresh etag needs to be provided in `PATCH` requests (as part of the setting field).
+The etag can be retrieved by making a `GET` request before the `PATCH` request.
+If the setting is updated concurrently, `PATCH` fails with 409 and the request must be retried by using the fresh etag in the 409 response.

+        :param allow_missing: bool
+          This should always be set to true for Settings API.
+Added for AIP compliance.
+        :param setting: :class:`EsmEnablementSetting`
+        :param field_mask: str
+          Field mask is required to be passed into the PATCH request.
+Field mask specifies which fields of the setting payload will be updated.
+The field mask needs to be supplied as single string.
+To specify multiple fields in the field mask, use comma as the separator (no space).

+        :returns: :class:`EsmEnablementSetting`

     .. py:method:: update_restrict_workspace_admins_setting(allow_missing: bool, setting: RestrictWorkspaceAdminsSetting, field_mask: str) -> RestrictWorkspaceAdminsSetting

         Update the restrict workspace admins setting.

         Updates the restrict workspace admins setting for the workspace.
-A fresh etag needs to be provided in PATCH requests (as part of the setting field).
-The etag can be retrieved by making a GET request before the PATCH request.
-If the setting is updated concurrently, PATCH will fail with 409 and the request will need to be retried by using the fresh etag in the 409 response.
+A fresh etag needs to be provided in `PATCH` requests (as part of the setting field).
+The etag can be retrieved by making a GET request before the `PATCH` request.
+If the setting is updated concurrently, `PATCH` fails with 409 and the request must be retried by using the fresh etag in the 409 response.

         :param allow_missing: bool
           This should always be set to true for Settings API.
 Added for AIP compliance.